Spixeez/ssgui/README.md

 ## Installation
-The easiest way to get started is by downloading the latest release from the Releases page.
+The easiest way to get started is by downloading the latest release from the Releases page, but you can just download the zip and run the run.bat file !

+Windows only : you can use it on linux and macos but download the source code and install the depedencies manually

 Launch the client.